 Is it bad to have ducks in your pool?

-There is a good reason why you should keep ducks away from your pool including the following:
+There are good reasons why you should keep ducks away from your pool including the following:

 Increase in possible diseases